Hegel: German Idealism and Political Philosophy

 Philosophy of History

-Stages of History: Unraveling the Tapestry of Human Progress
+Stages of History: The Evolution of Reason

 Theory of State: The Embodiment of Rationality